epistemik-co/staple-api/home/README.md

 ## What is it good for?

-It is intended as a simple, yet flexible, **data abstraction middleware**, which you can set up within minutes to power your web app with the ability of storing and retrieving its data resources as parts of a connected, semantic knowledge graph, via a standard GraphQL interface.
+It is intended as a simple, yet flexible, **data abstraction middleware**, which you can set up within minutes to power your web app with the ability to manage its data resources as fragments of a connected, semantic knowledge graph, using a standard GraphQL interface.

 ## Key features